Edwz208/temperature-web-server/README.md

 Temperature web server project

 download and use arduino legacy
-Place the html, css, and js file in a folder called data Place the data folder into the sketch folder where the ino file is located, within Documents/Arduino/temperaturewebserverfolder
+Place the ding, html, css, and js file in a folder called data Place the data folder into the sketch folder where the ino file is located, within Documents/Arduino/temperaturewebserverfolder

 https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json place this under the legacy preferences, this is for selecting an esp board